 Working in hospitals, it is common to see that when one spouse passes away, the surviving spouse goes downhill rapidly and often dies shortly after.
-Obviously, this isn’t always the case, but anyone who has worked in a hospital for a while can tell you that it’s not uncommon.
-This doesn’t always occur with spouses, it can occur with siblings, or parents and their children…any close relationship, really.
-In fact, it can happen to someone whose beloved pet has passed away.
+This isn’t always the case, but anyone who has worked in a hospital for a while can tell you that it’s not uncommon.
+This doesn’t always occur with spouses; it can occur with any close relationship.
+It can happen to someone whose beloved pet has passed away.
 Rarely, these people are literally dying of a broken heart.

 Examples of events that could lead to the development of broken heart syndrome include: